- Spacious two bed ground floor garden flat

 For those with satellite navigation the postcode is: TD1 3BX

 From the A68, take the A6091 signposted Melrose and Galashiels.
 Continue on this road, passing Melrose on your right.
 Proceed over the three roundabouts, and the River Tweed, into Galashiels, and proceed over the first small roundabout and turn right onto Douglas Place (beside the fire station).
-Continue over Croft Street, and turn left into Douglas Street and the front door to Number 39 is half way down on the right.
+Continue over Croft Street, and turn left into Douglas Street and the gates for Number 51 lies on your right-hand side fifty yards down.

 From the A7 (going South) travel through Galashiels, signposted Hawick, follow the road out of Galashiels, and turn left onto Douglas Place (beside the fire station), crossing over Croft Street and following the above directions.